-It’s unlikely that lots of laws and regulation will suddenly be reversed after 29 March.
+It’s unlikely that lots of laws and regulation will suddenly be reversed after leaving day.
 While a number of our laws stem from the EU, the Health & Safety at Work Act (1974) came into effect before the UK joined the union.
 It’s a robust and long-lasting piece of legislation.

 Commitment to managing risks and ensuring the safety of workers will remain a priority.
 Any significant change to that commitment could impact the UK’s international reputation.

 The duties of employers and businesses will be relaxed or diluted after Brexit.
 Without regulation coming from Europe, the UK will be free of ‘unnecessary’ legislation.

 It’s been proven time and again that good risk management saves businesses money, reduces incidents and improves reputation.
 According to the HSE, 30.7 million working days are lost due to work-related illness and injury every year.
 If Health & Safety duties were relaxed, this figure will only rise, placing a huge burden on businesses nationwide.

 Lee Mockridge, Health & Safety Development Manager at Citation, comments;